Pulling Up the Shades on Brooklyn: Where to Watch the 2014 Macy’s 4th of July Fireworks in NYC

 In regards to where and when to join this party, there are some insider tips as well as the opportunity to be among the first to discover secret prime viewing spots.
 Brooklyn Heights Promenade and Brooklyn Bridge Park will be among the best and most accessed vantage points.
 Also, there will be private access to pre fireworks performances by Lionel Richie, Hunter Hayes, Ariana Grande, Idina Menzel and more.
 For those who do not have tickets to the show, or who don’t want to squeeze into the major access points, there is the alluring challenge of discovering a new place to enjoy the show.
 The fresh location offers the possibility of untouched, prime seats to the show.
 So start a trend, or join one.
 If you’re in Brooklyn or New York City, check out East River center stage for the 4th of July Macy’s Fireworks.

 Want to make a night of it?
-Stay at NU Hotel for the 4th and be walking distance from all the spectacular.
+Stay at NU Hotel for the 4th and be walking distance from the spectacular fireworks show.